Dutch postcard by 't Sticht, Utrecht, no. AX 6631.

 Dutch postcard by 't Sticht, Utrecht, no. AX 6939.

-A definite comeback
+A definitive comeback

 In 1971, Boudewijn de Groot's record label released a compilation album Vijf Jaar Hits (Five Years of Hits).
 It sold over 100,000 copies and De Groot frequently appeared on the radio.
 Much of his old work was re-appreciated, and 'Als de rook om je hoofd is verdwenen' (When The Smoke Around Your Head Has Gone) became a hit again.
+De Groot began working with Nijgh again, and they released the album 'Hoe sterk is de eenzame fietser' (How Strong is the Lonely Cyclist) in 1973.
+The song 'Jimmy' became his greatest hit in 5 years, constituting a definitive comeback.
+Boudewijn received two Dutch music awards, an Edison and a Gouden Harp.

-In 1975, Boudewijn wrote the album 'Waar ik woon en wie ik ben' (Where I live and who I am) with his old classmate René Daalder.
+In 1975, Boudewijn wrote the album 'Waar ik woon en wie ik ben' (Where I Live and Who I Am) with his old classmate René Daalder.
 The single 'Ik ben Ik' (I Am Me) became a modest hit.
 De Groot moved to California a few months later for inspiration and did not return until 1977.
 He made no new records in this period but toured in Belgium and the Netherlands.
 One of the songs he wrote in California, 'Annabel', became a hit for singer Hans de Booy.
+In 1980, his new album' Van een afstand' (From a Distance) was released.
+It contained the single and the title song for the documentary film Een tip van de sluier/A Tip of the Veil (Frans Bromet, 1980).
+The single and film were not successes, but the album won an Edison.
+De Groot quit the music business in 1984 after the release of his 8th album, 'Maalstroom' (Maelstrom).

 After his retirement in music, Boudewijn De Groot wanted to translate, compose film music and perform when asked.
-He composed the music for the TV series De familie Wijntak/The Wijntak family (1986) and for the films Lost in Amsterdam (Pim de la Parra, 1989), Let the Music Dance (Pim de la Parra, 1990) - in which he also acted, and a 1987 Dutch stage adaption of the hit musical 'Nunsense'.
+He composed the music for the TV series De familie Wijntak/The Wijntak family (1986) and for the films Lost in Amsterdam (Pim de la Parra, 1989), Let the Music Dance (Pim de la Parra, 1990) - in which he also acted and a 1987 Dutch stage adaption of the hit musical 'Nunsense'.
+In 1991, he acted in the musical 'Tsjechov', where he played the lead role of Anton Chekhov, and in 1995 in 'Het dagboek van Anne Frank' (The Diary of Anne Frank) where he played the role of Otto Frank.
+Under the pseudonym Frank de Groot, he translated seven Stephen King novels and Scott Turow's 'Presumed Innocent' into Dutch.

-He started writing non-commercial albums along with Nijgh and released 'Het eiland in de verte' (The distant island) in 2003.
+De Groot appeared in the films How to Survive a Broken Heart (Paul Ruven, 1991), Affair play (Roeland Kerbosch, 1995) with Derek de Lint, and The Cold Light of Day (Rudolf van den Berg, 1996) starring Richard E. Grant.
+In 1996, De Groot released the album 'Een nieuwe herfst' (A new autumn).
+De Groot started going on tours again and he appeared in some TV shows.
+He started writing non-commercial albums along with Nijgh and released 'Het eiland in de verte' (The Distant Island) in 2003.
 Nijgh died in 2002.
 In 2007 De Groot issued his album 'Lage Landen' (Lowlands), which was recorded in Nashville.
 'Lage Landen' reached the top of the charts in the Netherlands.
 After twelve years of touring in the Netherlands and Belgium, Boudewijn de Groot decided to take a sabbatical.

-During 2009/2010 De Groot tours with his theatre show 'Wilde Jaren' (Wild years).
+During 2009/2010 De Groot toured with his theatre show 'Wilde Jaren' (Wild Years).
 In 2015 De Groot issued 'Achter Glas' (Behind glass).
-During the tour, he played songs from his post-comeback-era as well as rare older tracks.
-In 2016 De Groot formed the supergroup Vreemde Kostgangers (Strange Boarders) with Henny Vrienten (singer and bass-player of Doe Maar) and George Kooymans (singer and guitarist of Golden Earring).
-They successfully released two albums in 2017 and did sold-out tours consisting of collective songs and solo-material.
+During the tour, he played songs from his post-comeback era as well as rare older tracks.
+In 2016 De Groot formed the supergroup Vreemde Kostgangers (Strange Boarders) with Henny Vrienten (singer and bass player of Doe Maar) and George Kooymans (singer and guitarist of Golden Earring).
+They successfully released two albums in 2017 and did sold-out tours consisting of collective songs and solo material.
+In 2018, De Groot released the album 'Even Weg' (Be Right Back), which he recorded with the tribute band The Dutch Eagles.
+In 2020, De Groot appeared on the talk show De Wereld Draait Door/The World Moves On to announce that he retired from performing after one last tour with Vreemde Kostgangers.
+Boudewijn de Groot is married to Anja Bak.
+He has three children; singer Marcel, actress Caya, and singer-actor Jim de Groot.

 Dutch postcard by Muziek Parade, Bussum, no. 7311.